salireza111/FileDrop/Readme.md

 - [ ] Upload files to servers via SCP
 - [ ] Encrypted connections
 - [ ] Use password for connection
-- [ ] Show received files in a list view